-How to get your ham radio license?
-First of all, you need to study for it, secondly, you need to test yourself on ham radio technicians license practice exam site, with a little practice and learning you could get your license in as short as a week.
+How to get your HAM radio license?
+The best way to get your HAM radio license is by studying secondly, you need to test yourself on ham radio technicians license practice exam site, with a little practice and learning you could get your license in as short as a week.
 The ARRL makes examinations on every each end of the week you should take a look when is the next local technician’s license exam near you.
 Once you are at the exam do not forget your valid ID, $15 administrative fee and your nr 2 pencil.

 Before I got my HAM radio license I have looked through several manuals and ended up using the ARRL one, highly recommend it Click here to check price on Amazon.com